birajnp/Code-Review/activity/index.md

 Copyright (c) 2022 by the California Institute of Technology.
 All rights reserved.

-Test image is from the [Pexels free image website](https://www.pexels.com/photo/portriat-of-a-woman-in-a-dress-lying-in-a-meadow-12652637/).
-Original photo taken by Anna Panchenko.
+Test image is from the [Pexels free image website](https://www.pexels.com/photo/cup-of-coffee-on-a-wooden-table-2318005/).
+Original photo taken by Ryan Horn.